 Located behind the lobby of the relatively new Grand Hotel, Las Heras 1745 in Recoleta, Club 31 is becoming known as a spot to stop in at for a decent cocktail and a casual bite to eat.
 The bar menu includes a range of sandwiches including a somewhat touted turkey club sandwich, a nice change-up from the usual chicken clubs that most places around here serve.
 I love the setting.
 I’m not, however, going to tout the sandwich all that highly, especially given the particularly good club at nearby Chez Nous, above.
 This version has a light, toasted white bread base, and the fact that it was toasted was about the only thing that made it a nice sandwich.
 A bit of lettuce and tomato, a single slice of turkey breast lunchmeat, the “fried egg” turned out to be a rectangular piece of scrambled egg, and the two lonely half slices of (at least crispy) bacon just didn’t quite warrant anything.
 No condiments on the sandwich, though mustard and mayo are offered on the side.
 An option for either fries or “greens”, the latter of which turned out to be a couple of torn lettuce leaves doused in vinegar and salt, is offered.
 None of it warranted a 51 peso price.

 I’d heard some rumors of a fun little Brazilian spot on the south side of Palermo supposedly serving up pretty decent traditional fare, plus some interesting sandwiches.
 Headed off to Boteco do Brasil, Bonpland 1367 wondering what sort of sandwiches would show up on the menu with a Brazilian flair.
 On the negative side, the answer is, really nothing.
 Or at least nothing out of the ordinary for BA – there are five sandwiches on offer, and while four of them are named for something cultural or geographical in Brazil, they’re pretty much the same sorts of sandwiches we can get at most good sandwich shops here.
 Also on the negative, we were the only two people in the restaurant and it still took the cook nearly 30 minutes to put together two sandwiches.
-The two wait-folk weren’t much help, spending most of their time making out behind the bar.
+The two wait-folk weren’t much help, spending most of their time making out hot and heavy behind the bar – really, who knew that the place put on an erotic show?
 On the positive side, pretty decent sandwiches when they finally showed up.
 Good bread, good quality ingredients, the meats in the sandwiches hot, as well as some of the other components, right off the grill.
 Pictured above, the nordestino with a sandwich steak, onions, peppers, fried egg and bacon; and the paulista with cooked ham, grilled eggplant, arugula and tomato.
 Actually seasoned – not with a lot, but at least something, and bottles of hot sauce and garlic vinegar on the table, both of which ended up right on the sandwiches.
 The fries – hot, crispy on the outside, soft on the inside, coated with herbs and spices, but no salt, which was definitely a missing.
 So, were they great sandwiches?
 No. Would I go back for one?
 No. But, perhaps well made enough to get me interested in popping back to try some of the appetizer and main course dishes on the Brazilian classics menu.
 We shall see.